timescale/promscale/docs/tracing.md

 ### Setting up Grafana

-Grafana can query and visualize traces in Promscale through Jaeger.
-You’ll need Grafana version 7.4 or higher.
+Grafana can query and visualize traces from Promscale.
+You'll need Grafana version 7.4 or higher.

-Go into Grafana and configure a Jaeger data source by passing the url of the Jaeger instance and credentials if you have enabled authentication in Jaeger.
-You have to specify the port you use to access the Jaeger UI which by default is 16686.
+Login into Grafana and configure a Jaeger data source by passing the url of the Promscale HTTP server i.e., `http://localhost:9201` and add credentials if you have enabled authentication in Promscale.

 You can read more details on how to configure a Jaeger data source in the [Grafana documentation](https://grafana.com/docs/grafana/latest/datasources/jaeger/).

 To access your traces go to Explore and select the Jaeger data source you just created.
 More details can be found in the [Grafana documentation](https://grafana.com/docs/grafana/latest/datasources/jaeger/).